-A Proposals - The Board of Directors record 1.
-Election of Directors: For Withhold mmends a vote FOR all the nominees listed and FOR Proposals 2 and 3.
-For Withhold 01 - Gary L. Lauer 02 - Jack L. Oliver, III т Ratification of the appointment of Ernst & Young LLP as the independent registered public accounting firm of eHealth, Inc. for the fiscal year ending December 31, 2012.
-3. A non-binding, advisory vote to approve the compensation of the Named Executive Officers of eHealth, Inc. Against Absta Non-Voting Items Change of Address - Please print your new address below.
+Α coposals - The Board of Directors recommends a vote FOR all the nominees listed and FOR Proposals 2 and 3.
+1. Election of Directors: For Withhold For Withhold + 01 - Scott N. Flanders 02 - Michael D. Goldberg • For Against Abstain For Against Abstain 2.
+Ratification of the appointment of Ernst & independent registered public accounting f the fiscal year ending December 31, 2013.
+3. A non-binding, advisory vote to approve the co Named Executive Officers of eHealth, Inc. empensation of the B Non-Voting Items Change of Address - Please print your new address below.
 Comments - Please print your comments below.
-Meeting Attendan Mark the box to th if you plan to atten Annual Meeting. e right Please sign exactly as name(s) appears hereon.
-Joint owners full title. st be completed for your vote to be counted. - Date and Sign Below should each sign.
-When signing as attorney, executor, administrator, corporate officer, trustee, guardian, or custodia Date (mmlddlyyyy) - Please print date below.
+C Authorized Signatures - This section must be completed for your vote to be counted. - Date and Sign Below Please sign exactly as name(s) appears hereon.
+Joint owners should each sign.
+When signing as attorney, executor, administrator, corporate officer, trustee, guardian Meeting Attendance Mark the box to the right if you plan to attend the Annual Meeting.
+Date (mm/dd/yyyy) - Please print date below.
 Signature 1 - Please keep signature within the box.
-Signature 2 - Please keep signature within the box.
-C 1234567890 JNT MR A SAMPLE (THIS AREA IS SET UP TO ACCOMMOD 140 CHARACTERS) MR A SAMPLE AND AND .
+Signature 2 - Please keep signature within the box. / /